inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave4/ObligatoriskOppgave4.md

 *   Start a turn and wait for all players to move.
 Then the playerLasers should fire.
 Then the lasers from wall should fire.

 #### Laser (blocking)
-*   Stear your player in front of a laser.
+*   Enter debug mode and stear your player in front of a laser.
 The laser should be stopped by a player.

 #### Menu-screen
 *   Aa screen with a roll-down menu and start and exit buttons should show.